igorwojda/android-showcase/README.md

 ## What this project does not cover?
-The interface of the app utilises some of modern material design components, however is deliberately kept simple to focus on architecture.
+The interface of the app utilises some of modern material design components, however is deliberately kept simple to focus on application architecture.

-## Future improvements
+## Upcoming improvements

 * Android Dynamic delivery
 * Caching layer (memory + disk)